-With flutist Michelle LaPorte, Mr. Saulter performs concerts throughout the United States, Canada and Europe.
-Featured appearances include: Carnegie’s Weill Recital Hall, Merkin Concert Hall, the American Church in Paris, United States and New Zealand Embassies in Paris, International Schools of Paris and Ireland, American Cathedral in Paris, St. Lawrence Jewry-Guild Hall in London, St. John’s Church in Stratford London, St. Ann’s Church Dublin, Toronto Latin American Flute Festival, Cosmo Music Festival, Music Mondays Series at Toronto Holy Trinity Church, Washington DC Church of the Epiphany Concert Series, FTC Fall Festival of Guitar, Custer Observatory and the Museo de Arte de Puerto Rico.
-Serenade Duo has received five Distinguished Chamber Music Awards from Artists International and a Suffolk County Certificate of Appreciation for Diverse Community Programs.
+As a performer, educator, and world chamber music advocate, Mr. Saulter tours extensively throughout the United States, Canada and Europe with flutist Michelle LaPorte.
+Featured appearances include: Carnegie’s Weill Recital Hall, Merkin Concert Hall, American Church in Paris, United States and New Zealand Embassies in Paris, International Schools of Paris and Ireland, American Cathedral in Paris, St. Lawrence Jewry-Guild Hall London, St. John’s Church Stratford, St. Ann’s Church Dublin, Toronto Latin American Flute Festival, Cosmo Music Festival, Music Mondays Series at Toronto Holy Trinity Church, Washington DC Church of the Epiphany Concert Series, University of Rhode Island Guitar Festival, Heckscher Museum of Art, Wang Center, Custer Observatory, and Museo de Arte de Puerto Rico.
+Serenade Duo has received five Distinguished Chamber Music Awards from Artists International, a New York Council of the Arts Special Opportunity Grant, and a Suffolk County Certificate of Appreciation for Diverse Community Programs.

 Gerry Saulter is presently an Applied Instructor of Classical Guitar at Suffolk County Community College.
 Professor Saulter served as the Deputy Director of the Music Division, as well as the Director of Applied Music at Five Towns College, New York for over twenty years.
 Professor Saulter was also the Founder/Artistic Director of the Annual Fall Festival of Guitar at Five Towns College.
 As a result of his dedication to higher learning, Mr. Saulter was inducted into the teacher’s National Honor Society, Phi Sigma Eta.
 Mr. Saulter is currently a member of the Guitar Foundation of America and has been published in the organization’s magazine, Soundboard.
 In addition, he was a contributing writer for 20th Century Guitar Magazine with a monthly column entitled The Classical Corner.